Sandra Glover

 Sandra Glover (née Cummings; born December 30, 1968, in Palestine, Texas) is an American former track and field athlete who competed in the 400-meter hurdles.
 She was a medalist in that event at the World Championships in Athletics in 2003 (silver) and 2005 (bronze).
 She also represented her country at the 2000 Summer Olympics.
 She was the national champion at the USA Outdoor Track and Field Championships for four consecutive years from 1999 to 2002.
 She had five victories on the IAAF Golden League circuit during her career.

 She holds the American masters record for the over-35 category, with her performance of 53.32 seconds at the 2005 World Championships in Athletics.

 Glover attended the University of Houston and competed for the Houston Cougars track team.
+In July 2025, Glover began coaching the track and field program at Colby Community College.